sgGoel/cs262-dproj2/README.md

 Spot check log for cyclical execution instructions, lamport clock jumps = 1.

 Allows us to rigorously determine that our Lamport Clock equations are implemented as specified.

+# Discussion
+#drawback of our design: n machines --> 3n^2 sockets

+#tf design had producer and consumer threads (good modular design), and a global variable (we scrap this)

+#seems uncouth to model a distributed system w a global variable?